Cool Runnings: Plot

-In Calgary, Blitzer registers the team, receiving an old bobsled from his former teammate Roger.
-The Jamaicans struggle to drive the bobsled and adapt to the cold, though exercise and hard work eventually pays off.
+Upon reaching Calgary, Blitzer registers the team and borrows a rundown bobsled from Roger, one of his past teammates.
+The Jamaicans struggle to adapt to the cold and race conditions but improve through exercise and hard work.
 Derice begins to copy the techniques of the very efficient Swiss team.
-The East German team, and their captain, Josef Groole- the current bobsled world record holder- constantly heckle the team during try-outs.
-Eventually, all the members of the team except Derice get into a bar fight with the East Germans.
-Derice reprimands them severely.
+The East German team and their captain, Josef Groole – the current bobsled world record holder – constantly heckle the Jamaicans during tryouts.
+Eventually, all the team members except Derice get into a bar fight with the East Germans, and Derice and Irv reprimand them severely afterward, reminding them that they are representing the entire country of Jamaica, and that they need to take things more seriously in order to qualify for the Olympics.

-After weeks of training, the team successfully qualifies for the finals, only to be disqualified by the Olympic committee, as retribution for Blitzer’s prior cheating scandal.
-Blitzer confronts Kurt Hemphill, his former coach, now a judge in the committee, asking him not to punish the Jamaicans, as they had nothing to do with his cheating scandal.
-That night, the team are informed that they have been reinstated.
-On the night the Olympics formally open, Junior’s father arrives to retrieve his son, but Junior stands up to his father, and refuses to go home until after the Olympics.
+After weeks of training, the team successfully makes the finals, only to be disqualified by the Olympic committee as retribution for Blitzer's prior cheating scandal.
+Blitzer confronts Kurt Hemphill, his former coach, now a judge in the committee, asking him not to punish the Jamaicans, as they had nothing to do with his past actions.
+The team is reinstated, and Junior rebuffs his father's attempt to bring him home, firmly stating his intent to remain in Calgary and represent Jamaica.

-The team’s first day on the track is a disaster, finishing in last place.
-Sanka disapproves of how Derice is copying the Swiss team’s methods, and encourages the team to 'bobsled Jamaican'.
-They drastically improve on the second day, finishing in eighth place.
-During their final race, one of the bobsled’s blades detaches, causing it to flip over and crash.
-Determined to finish the race, the team pick up their bobsled and carry it across the finish line, earning the applause of the other teams and the spectators, including Junior's father, despite their loss.
-An epilogue explains the team would return home as heroes, then return to the Winter Olympics four years later to participate as equals.
+The team's first day on the track is a disaster, and they finish in last place.
+Sanka disapproves of Derice copying the Swiss team's methods and encourages them to find their own competition style.
+They significantly improve on the second day, finishing in eighth place.
+During their final race, a loose screw causes one of the bobsled's blades to detach, resulting in it flipping over and crashing.
+Determined to finish the race, the team picks up their bobsled and carries it across the finish line, earning the applause of the other teams and the spectators, including Josef, Kurt and Junior's father, despite their loss.
+An epilogue explains that the team returned to Jamaica as heroes, and returned to the Winter Olympics four years later to participate as equals.